avickmukh/REACT_TIC_TAC_TOE/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-TO run this project Please do
+To run this project Please do

 npm install

 npm start